 Sleep is vital to our health and quality of life, yet up to one in four people in the UK has a sleep disorder.

 For many, this means excessive tiredness during the day, which can affect concentration, work and family life.
 In others, sleep is simply unrefreshing.

 Importantly, some disorders in which sleep is disrupted by breathing irregularities (apnoeas) are associated with an increased risk of heart disease and stroke, and affect work performance and memory.

-Sleep facilities in our new centre for sleep are state of the art and all studies are analysed by our highly experienced team.
+Sleep facilities in our centre for sleep are state-of-the-art and all studies are analysed by our highly experienced team.
 After an individual consultation, we offer a range of diagnostic studies including: